Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Charcot and Sigmund Freud

-Charcot’s Influance on Freud
+Charcot’s Influence on Freud

-Freud’s studies under Charcot was not just an educational experience but a radical reorientation of his approach to medicine and science.
+Freud’s studies under Charcot were not just an educational experience but a radical reorientation of his approach to medicine and science.
 It laid the foundational knowledge and philosophical approach that would become central to psychoanalysis.

 Charcot had such an influence on Freud that he named his first son after his revered teacher.